 In addition to the subject-specific networks, the Nordplus programme includes the Nordlys network.
 Nordlys exchange is available for students of all study fields whose subject has no subject-specific network or in whose network the UEF is not a member, whose subject-specific network is inactive, or who wish to study a different subject than their major during the exchange.
 Nordlys exchanges are coordinated at UEF International Mobility Services.

-For whom?
+For whom

+Nordlys exchange is available for Bachelor’s and Master’s students of various fields.
 NB!
 Students from outside the EU/EEA are advised to discuss with their study programme coordinator if exchange studies would extend their studies and/or affect their tuition fee.
+The student exchange can be started no earlier than in the second year, but you may apply during your first year of academic studies.

-Duration of the exchange?
+Duration of the exchange

-The duration of a Nordlys exchange is 1 or 2 semesters, with a minimum of 2 months and maximum of 12 months.
+The duration of a Nordlys exchange is 1 or 2 semesters.
 Physical period of an exchange should be minimum 2 months.
 Completely virtual exchanges are not possible.
+NB!
+The duration of the exchange is determined by the academic calendar of the host university.
+The student is not able to decide the exchange duration by themselves, but they must follow the host university’s instructions and academic calendar.

-Students who have fewer opportunities on participating in the exchange (e.g. students with family, family carers, disabled students, migrant background) or who have special needs due to physical or mental health can apply for additional support for the exchange.
-More information on funding and additional support can be found in the Funding your studies abroad article.
-In Erasmus+ programme student can also apply for green travel support, if most of the travelled journeys to host country and back home or at least one direction of journey is travelled with low emissions (bus, train, carpooling).
+Students who have fewer opportunities on participating in the exchange (e.g. students with family, family carers, students with health problems, disabled students, migrant background) or who have special needs due to physical or mental health can apply for additional support for the exchange.

 Please note